 Stock

-- Premium walnut stock with hand-rubbed oil finish
+- Each rifle features hand-selected, air-cured walnut stock with hand-rubbed oil finish and hand checkered to exacting standards

 - Cheekpiece with shadowline

-- Classic grip cap with Parkwest Arms medallion
+- Classic steel grip cap with Parkwest Arms medallion

 Sights